anandkanav92/NOTES/concepts.md

 	 - `what`
 		 - It extends the work of Hyperband by eliminating the need to perform random search while generating new confiurations to evaluate, instead implement a bayesian model to use the collected dataset and predict a distribution over function using configuration data to predict loss.
 		 - It takes a similar approach to TPE but instead of using mulltiple one dimensional KDE arranged hierarchichally, it used a single multidimensional KDE.
 To fit this kernel, min of D+1 evaluations are required where D number of hyperparameters.
-		 - It outperforms all the state-of-the-art HPO methods for the tasks like SVM
+		 - It outperforms all the state-of-the-art HPO methods for the tasks like SVM classification, NNs and reinforcement learning.
 		 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyNDc3Nzg5MiwtMzM5ODc4NDU5LDExNj
+eyJoaXN0b3J5IjpbNjMxNjEzMTM5LC0zMzk4Nzg0NTksMTE2OD
-gzNTcxNzYsNzIyODc2MzM0LC0zMTkzMTQzNDUsLTIwMzc2NDY2
+M1NzE3Niw3MjI4NzYzMzQsLTMxOTMxNDM0NSwtMjAzNzY0NjYy
-MiwxNTg3MTYwOTAwLC02NjQwMDg3NDEsNzc1ODk1MjUsLTk2ND
+LDE1ODcxNjA5MDAsLTY2NDAwODc0MSw3NzU4OTUyNSwtOTY0Nz
-c2MzUzMCwtODA2MTQ2NTIyLDE0ODM4NDIzOTIsLTEyMjYyNzE1
+YzNTMwLC04MDYxNDY1MjIsMTQ4Mzg0MjM5MiwtMTIyNjI3MTU5
-OTAsNzk5MTg4MDczLDE5NTE5MTk5MCwxNjY1NjE1NzgzLDE4NT
+MCw3OTkxODgwNzMsMTk1MTkxOTkwLDE2NjU2MTU3ODMsMTg1NT
-U3NDI5MTksLTU0MjQzMDY5NCwtMTE2NDk5MjE5LDEwMjUwNTk2
+c0MjkxOSwtNTQyNDMwNjk0LC0xMTY0OTkyMTksMTAyNTA1OTYy
-MjldfQ==
+OV19
 -->